-In this session, the naming convention used for ThinkTel is Service Provider (SP), which is connected to the external interface of the Avaya SBCE.
-And for the Avaya side is Enterprise (EN), which is connected to the internal interface of the Avaya SBCE.
+In this session, the naming convention for Ironton is Service Provider (SP) which is connecting to external interface of Avaya SBCE.
+And for Avaya side is Enterprise (EN) which is connected to internal interface of Avaya SBCE.

 7.1.
 Avaya Session Border Controller for Enterprise Login